-Problem objectives should: Maximum Points Align to the Problem Statement 5 Be informed by region's Strong Workforce Program Plan and/or region's Labor Market Information 5 Identify efforts to align career pathway(s) and/or program(s) to postsecondary pathways 5 4.
+Problem objectives should: Maximum Points 1.
+Respond to the needs described in the Problem Statement.
+5 Be informed by region's Strong Workforce Regional Plan and region's Labor Market Information provided by the region's Centers of Excellence.
+5 Identify measurable outcomes that align career pathways/programs to community college programs AND lead to high-wage, high-demand career opportunities.
+5 4.
 Describe efforts to close equity gaps by improving access to and completion of high-skill/high-wage CTE opportunities for disproportionately impacted students.
-Include activities that are designed to intentionally improve outreach and increase targeted academic supports, such as tutoring, mentoring by professionals, and work-based learning.
+Include student services that are designed to intentionally improve outreach and increase targeted academic supports, such as tutoring, mentoring by professionals, and work-based learning.
 5 Total Maximum Points 20